Shilpy9211/FaceDetectionApplication/README.md

-<b> FaceDetectionApplication Integrated Python, DL, WhatsApp service and Email service , haarcascade for face recognition, and LBPH for model training</b>
+# FaceDetectionApplication Integrated Python, DL, WhatsApp service and Email service , haarcascade for face recognition, and LBPH for model training

 face_classifier.detectMultiScale accepts 6 arguments , but works with single argument also. passing array of pic information is must, but here we are passing scale factor (always > 1) and min neighbours value also.